Ammuguda

-Ammuguda is a revenue village in Malkajgiri Mandal and also a part of 8th ward, Secunderabad Cantonment Board, Urban sprawling of [Secunderabad City in the Indian state of Telangana.
+Ammuguda is a revenue village and also a part of 8th ward, Secunderabad Cantonment Board, urban sprawling of Secunderabad city in the Indian state of Telangana.
 It is located in Malkajgiri Mandal in Medchal district of the state.
 It is located in the North-East Part of Malkajgiri Mandal, Earlier it was a part Kapra Circle, then after districts reformed it added into Malkajgiri Mandal & Circle in 2017.

 It is a part of the Greater Hyderabad and also Hyderabad Metropolitan Region.

 Transportation

 Ammuguda is well connected with rail and roads.